Pete Millett's Hybrid Headphone Amplifier (old history)

 available here.
 A zipped archive of the Gerber and Excellon files is available here.

-There are a few threads on Head-Fi mentioning that the BUF634 is out of stock with many
+If the BUF634 is out of stock with your favorite

 Eagle .brd and PCB manufacturing files are available here.
 You don't need any special permission